CakeCrusher/linkedpush/README.md

 ### 4. linkedpush setup.

+1. Run `yarn install` or `npm install` to install the dependencies.
+2. Run `yarn dev` or `npm run dev` to start the server.
-1. Navigate to your exposed root URL + `/api/auth-url`.
+3. Navigate to your exposed root URL + `/api/auth-url`.
-2. Sign in to LinkedIn and authorize the app.
+4. Sign in to LinkedIn and authorize the app.

 ### 5. You're set 🥳!